cmaloney/dcos-docs/_pages/usage/tutorials/docker-app.md

         }

-3. Add the nginx Docker container to Marathon by using the DCOS command:
+3. Add the your app to Marathon by using this DCOS command:

         $ dcos marathon app add nginx.json